-All postdoctoral residents receive regularly scheduled, individual and group supervision (minimum of four hours per week of supervision throughout the training term).
+All postdoctoral residents receive regularly scheduled, individual supervision (minimum of four hours per week of supervision throughout the training term).
 Each resident receives individual supervision from two or more supervisors, a primary supervisor and delegated supervisor(s), all of whom are licensed neuropsychologists at the resident's work site and responsible for an assigned case.
-Methods of supervision also include direct observation of clinical work and participation in case conferences pertaining to patient care in which the resident is actively involved, under supervision of a licensed neuropsychologist who may be the training director or primary or delegated supervisor.
+Methods of supervision also include co-treatment or case conferences pertaining to patient care in which the resident is actively involved, under supervision of a licensed neuropsychologist who may be the training director or primary or delegated supervisor.